 It’s a given that businesses must constantly adapt to remain competitive.
 The fear of change that accompanies adapting is common and normal.
 It’s even helpful, forcing us to use caution, research our plans carefully and build comprehensive business plans before moving forward.

-But in Bob’s case, too much fear became crippling.
-It blocked his staff’s ability to embrace new directions even though they may have agreed intellectually with the changes.
+But too much fear can become crippling.
+It blocks staff’s ability to embrace new directions even though they may have agreed intellectually with the change.

 Most organizations attempt to deal with fear of change with a logical, intellectual approach alone.
 What they often overlook is the need to address the human, emotional responses to change.

-Typically, people respond to fearful situations with behaviours like withdrawal, aggressiveness, avoidance, micro managing (as in Bob’s case), paralysis and denial.
+Typically, people respond to fearful situations with behaviours like withdrawal, aggressiveness, avoidance, micro managing, paralysis and denial.
 These emotional responses to fear are similar to how we responded to change as children.
 (Remember the fear you felt when your family moved?)
 Being able to resist them as adults in the workplace is a key skill in dealing with today’s rapidly changing business demands.

 Self-awareness is necessary.
-For instance, we worked with Bob to help him be aware of and thus better manage his reactions to the change he had already decided was essential to his business survival.
+For instance, we worked with Bob to help him be aware of his fear of his business failing and thus better manage his reactions to the change he had already decided was essential to his business survival.

 While Bob understood the need for change, crafted an effective change strategy and had already selected and hired the right people, we helped him understand how he mishandled his own fear.
 We showed him how micro managing the team led to staff second guessing the quality of their work and doubting their own abilities.
 The result was that no one felt they could move ahead without Bob’s approval.
 Time was wasted.
 The enthusiasm for the project waned and Bob was on the road to creating a self-fulfilling prophecy of failure.

 To aid Bob in getting rid of his micro-managing tendencies, we asked him to go through six steps: